- or

 If the cart mixes free-shipping and regular products, only the non–free-shipping lines count toward the threshold.

-Example: total cart 60 €, but only 40 € from non–free-shipping lines → the customer is below the 50 € free-shipping threshold and pays shipping, even though the visible cart total is above 50…1 vote -
+Example: total cart 60 €, but only 40 € from non–free-shipping lines → the customer is below the 50 € free-shipping threshold and pays shipping, even though the visible cart total is above 50…2 votes -

 Increase value for "items per page" on customer > addresses (make it configurable)